danielpetri1/bbb-recording-exporter/README.md

 To make rendering faster and less resource-intensive, download FFMpeg's source code and replace the file `ffmpeg/libavcodec/librsvgdec.c` with the one in this directory.
 After compiling and installing FFMpeg, enable `FFMPEG_REFERENCE_SUPPORT` in `export_presentation.rb` .
 [Steps by @felcaetano](https://github.com/danielpetri1/bbb-recording-exporter/issues/44#issuecomment-904464887).

 The video output quality can be controlled with `CONSTANT_RATE_FACTOR`.

+It is advised to change the chat canvas size depending on your needs, since it noticeably affects rendering speeds.

 ### Troubleshooting